Boxing cards are making a comeback. You have to ask yourself this: do you want to be a part of the boxing card resurgence?

 You can never go wrong when you invest in excellence.
 That would be your strategy if you purchase the 1982 Marvin Hagler Panini Sport Superstars RC #68.

-A bald-headed Hagler stares (menacingly, depending on your perspective) at something outside of the camera’s focus.
+A bald-headed Hagler stares (menacingly, depending on your perspective) at something outside the camera’s focus.
 The card also contains a nameplate, American flag icon, and cartoon boxer emblem.

 Panini has produced several notable boxing cards (including the aforementioned Tyson RC), and this is one of them.